samsquire/ideas4/README.md

 Can we define the state and progression of things with expressions?

-This syntax defines a thread safe progression of async/await as a nested and parallel state machine.
+This syntax defines a thread safe expression progression of async/await as a nested and parallel state machine.

 ```
 next_free_thread = 2